 I Tried The Wim Hof Method For 3 Months — This Is What Happened

 I started with the breathing and cold showers but wasn't having the experience that he and others were sharing, so I got discouraged, distracted, and stopped altogether.
-Then a friend sent me a text about Wim, and I decided to give it another try, but this time I committed to the advanced breathing and the icy-cold immersion (commitment is one of the three pillars of the WHM).
-When I first went into the water at a temperature of about 48 degrees Fahrenheit, I lasted for about one minute before my body started shaking and my teeth chattering.
-My mind and body were screaming, "Get out and get out quick!"
+Then a friend sent me a text about Wim, and I decided to give it another try, but this time I committed to the advanced breathwork and the icy-cold immersion (commitment is one of the three pillars of the WHM, along with breathing and cold therapy).

 I knew why.
 When I was a young boy, I had a few scary experiences with cold water in the winter, sledding in the snow and playing ice hockey.
 A couple of times I almost drowned in an ice-covered lake, but my brother saved me.
 As long as I can remember, I never liked cold water, and I got cold very quickly in freezing environments.
 I recognized I have some deep fears around cold water.

-The following day I was not excited about getting back in the water, but Wim said to be patient, to commit, and know that cold water is my friend.
+The following day I was not excited about getting back in the water, but Wim says to be patient, to commit, and know that cold water is your friend.
 So as I was going back in the second day, I started saying aloud, "My friend, my friend, I'm going back to my friend" to offer myself a little positive reinforcement.
 For the first week, it was very difficult for me, but I set my mind and opened my heart, and on the seventh day, I experienced a moment in the water I will never forget: I surrendered to the feeling, and I felt comfortable in the water.
 I was saying over and over, "I am one with the water."
 I felt happy, content, and accomplished.
 I thought, "This must be what Wim is talking about."

 When I wake up in the morning, if I feel tired or lazy or moody or just not feeling my best, after I get out of the cold water, my perceived negative energies are gone.
 I feel vibrant, alive, and excited for my experience that day.

 I feel there's even more potential for healing and well-being with the WHM, and I intend to continue cold-water immersion for the rest of my life.
-Thank you Wim, and thank you to the spirit of the cold.